Candidate Frequently Asked Questions

 Current campaign contribution limits are available on the Arizona Secretary of State’s website.
 There are no limits to how much a candidate can contribute to their own campaign.

-• Not allowed inside 75-Foot Limit:
+Not allowed inside 75-Foot Limit:

 • Anyone loitering

-• Candidates and political action committees cannot have tables, people campaigning, etc., inside the 75-foot limit.
+• Candidates and political action committees cannot have tables, people campaigning, etc., inside the 75-foot limit

 Allowed inside 75-Foot Limit:

-• Voters can take written materials (sample ballots, pamphlets, etc.) into the vote center with them.
+• Voters can take written materials (sample ballots, pamphlets, etc.) into the vote center

 • Normal business activities